 - Establish goals for the relationship

-- Discuss and agree upon the goals of the relationship.
+- Discuss and agree upon the goals of the relationship from the outset.

 - Establish communication methods and frequency of contact

-- Will you meet face to face or communicate mainly through email and telephone?
+- Will you meet virtually or communicate mainly through email and telephone?